jasonit8/flask-kapok-studio/README.md

 ### Execution:
 1. Run flask_app.py
-2. Click on the IP address
+2. Click on the IP address shown
 3. View the website!